 Signing Up For Your Amazon Associate Account Is Pretty Easy.
 Look At Your Analytics To Determine Where Your Traffic Is Coming From.
 For Most People The U.S. Associates Account Is The Best Choice.

+But If You Focus On A Product That Targets A British Market; Then You Would Want A British Associate Account.

 Once Your Account Is Set Up; You’ll Place Links In Your Blog, which is pretty straight forward.
 You’ll log into your Amazon Account and you’ll find the product that you want to link to.